-I create and manage websites, applications and e-commerce solutions at Unleashed Technologies.
-When I'm not solving tough problems for clients or working on open-source projects, you can find me speaking at conferences all around the world.
+I accelerate business outcomes through custom software development and increasing software teams’ efficiency, effectiveness, and empowerment at BSN Sports.
+When I'm not solving tough problems for other engineers at work or via my open-source projects, you can find me speaking at conferences all around the world.
 In my free time, I also like to tinker with Arduino and home automation.

 A Twitter Spaces discussion hosted by Unleash about open-source maintainership, the PHP League, platform engineering, and 3D printing.